WalTho/react-lite-ui-components/README.md

 # React Lite UI Components

-React Lite Components is a lightweight React.js library that offers simple and minimalist components with minimal or no styles.
+React Lite UI Components is a lightweight React.js library that offers simple and minimalist components with minimal or no styles.
 The library is designed to be easy to use and aims to provide a hassle-free development experience.

 **This is still WIP, please do not use for now**